zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image033.png?raw=true)

-After reporting, Customers’ birthdays will be saved in your system.
+After reporting, Customers' birthdays will be saved in your system.
 On their birthdays, our module will auto-add points to their balances and send an email to notify them about that.

 ### How to spend points

 On **Shopping Cart** and **Checkout** pages, Customers can move the slide forwards or backwards to select the number of points they would like to spend.
 They can also just click on the **Minus** or **Plus** icons.
-Besides, they can enter this number in the empty box or tick the checkbox “**Maximize my discount with points**” to spend the maximum number of points.
+Besides, they can enter this number in the empty box or tick the checkbox "**Maximize my discount with points**" to spend the maximum number of points.

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image034.png?raw=true)